-We have included with this notice the safety protocols that will be in effect for in-person attendance at the November 3 Participants Committee meeting.
+We have included with this notice the safety protocols that will be in effect for in-person attendance at the December 2 Participants Committee Annual Meeting.
 In summary, only those who are fully vaccinated, and have provided in advance of the meeting verification of full vaccination, will be permitted to attend in person.
 Pursuant to the City of Boston's mask mandate, all attendees must wear masks or face coverings at all times during an indoor meeting except when actively eating or drinking.
 Additional safety measures are outlined in the protocols.
-An e-mail with instructions for meeting registration will be sent under separate cover.

-As with any in-person meeting, there will be COVID-related risks associated with inperson attendance at the November 3 Participants Committee meeting, but there are also substantial benefits from being together in-person.
+As with any in-person meeting, there will be COVID-related risks associated with in-person attendance at the December 2 Participants Committee Annual Meeting, but there are also substantial benefits from being together in-person.
 Efforts have been made to reduce the risks and to ensure that no unvaccinated people attend the meeting, but each of you will need to perform your own risk/benefit calculus in deciding whether to participate remotely or in-person.
 We look forward to seeing those who decide to attend in person as your elected officers work to maximize the value and benefit of the stakeholder process in the region.